 Scouts or Venturers who are members of bands, drill teams, or drum and bugle corps affiliated with a unit or a local council must wear the official uniform for their registration status.
-The wearing of special helmets, scarves, gloves, or unofficial leggings, and the carrying of ceremonial guns or swords by members of such organizations using the uniforms of Scouting America is in violation of the Rules and Regulations of Scouting America.
+The wearing of special helmets, scarves, gloves, or unofficial leggings, and the carrying of ceremonial guns or swords by members of such organizations using the uniforms of the BSA is in violation of the Rules and Regulations of the Boy Scouts of America.
 The musician badge is the only special insignia that may be worn by the members of these organizations.
-It is worn on the right sleeve, centered just below (1⁄2 inch) the patrol medallion.
+It is worn on the right sleeve, centered just below (1/2 inch) the patrol medallion.
 See the "Scouts BSA Insignia" section.